ppyht2/EfficientDet/README.md

 # minimalists-efficientdet

-Implementation of efficientdet in pytorch, as simple as possible.
+Implementation of efficientdet in pytorch.
+As simple as possible.